bryanpiguave/OpenCV-CUDA/README.md

 In order to compile opencv to use cuda we need to understand first how do C++ build process works:

 ### Build Process (create an executable file)
-- **Preprocessing**: The preprocessor does many things: macro replacements, check for conditional compilation, insert contet whenever a header file is being included.
+- **Preprocessing**: The preprocessor does many things: macro replacements, check for conditional compilation, insert content whenever a header file is being included.
 Only source files are passed to the preprocessor.
 	- *input*: C++ source code
   	- *output*: file.ii
 - **Compiler (GCC: GNU COMPILER COLLECTION)**: Transforms the high level programming language to a low level one.